Conditional Time Series Forecasting with Convolutional Neural Networks: The model

 for each of the filters $h=1,...,M_1$.
 When predicting $x(t+1)$ the receptive field of the network must contain only $x(0),...,x(t)$ and $y(0),...,y(t)$.
 Therefore, similar to the input, to preserve causality the condition is appended with a vector of zeros the size of the receptive field.
 In \cite{vanoord16} the authors propose to take $v^1_h$ as a $1\times 1$ filter.
 Given the short input window, this type of conditioning is not always able to capture all dependencies between the time series.
 Therefore, we use a $1\times k$ convolution, increasing the probability of the correct dependencies being learned with fewer layers.
 The receptive field of the network thus contains $2^{L-1}k$ elements of both the input and the condition(s).

 Instead of the residual connection in the first layer, we add skip connections parametrized by 1$\times$1 convolutions from both the input as well as the condition to the result of the dilated convolution.
 The conditioning can easily be extended to a multivariate $M \times N$ time series by using $M$ dilated convolutions from each separate condition and adding them to the convolution with the input.
 The parametrization of the skip connections makes sure that our model is able to correctly extract the necessary relations between the forecast and both the input and condition(s).
 Specifically, if a particular condition does not improve the forecast, the model can simply learn to discard this condition by setting the weights in the parametrized skip connection (i.e. in the 1$\times$1 convolution) to zero.
 This enables the conditioning to boost predictions in a discriminative way.
+If the number of filters $M_l$ is larger than one, the parametrized skip connection uses a 1$\times$1 convolution with $M_l$ filers, so that the summation of the skip connection and the original convolution is valid.
 The network structure is shown in Figure \ref{figtotalnet}.